-7.0 Cultural Resources Draft 5/11/23
+7.0 Cultural Resources

-Por life and sense of place.
+Berlin enjoys a range of cultural resources that contribute to its quality of life and sense of place.
 These resources are diverse and include organizations, events, and venues; museums and libraries; farms; monuments and cemeteries; and historic resources.
 Through the Plan's community engagement process, residents strongly communicated the importance these cultural resources to Berlin's identity.
 While many of these resources are privately owned, the Town shares a responsibility in their stewardship through its regulations and policies.
 In many cases the Town is an active partner in supporting resources such as the annual Berlin Fair, maintenance of historic cemeteries, and through ownership of historic properties such as the Worthington Meeting House.
 Berlin's cultural resources require continual investment and stewardship on the part of the Town, private institutions, and residents to ensure their preservation or continued operation.